-What do volunteers do at camp?
+What do volunteer key workers do at camp?

 “I have been inspired by the compassion and empathy shown by the young people towards each other.”